Moving Forward, Living with HIV: Considering Education or Training

 • In some parts of the world, young women may have been kept out of school because traveling to a school would be unsafe

 • Numerous transgender or gender nonconforming people have been harassed or even physically attacked in school or training settings.
 Results of the 2015 US Transgender Survey show that nearly a quarter of people who identified or were perceived as transgender in college or vocational school were verbally, physically, or sexually harassed.
-That number more than doubles at the elementary and high school level, which can cause interruptions to education for trans people early in life.
+In the 2022 survey, sixty percent of 16-17-year-olds reported mistreatment or negative experiences at the elementary and high school level, which can cause interruptions to education for trans people early in life.

 • The behavior of young women of color, particularly young Black women, in schools is punished at harsher rates - and their accomplishments are less likely to be acknowledged - than their white counterparts, thereby pushing too many young women out of school